Char B1: Development and production

 French industry was very interested in the project.
 In the past, this had led to much non-constructive rivalry.
 Estienne, who in the war had personally witnessed the dismal effects of such a situation, was determined to avoid a repetition.
 He used his position as Inspector-General of the Tanks to enforce the so-called "Estienne accord" on the industrialists, ordering them to "reach a mutual understanding, free from any spirit of industrial competition".
 To be allowed to join, they had to agree beforehand to relinquish any patents to the Army, which would be free to combine all projects into a single type.
 In exchange, to the industry very large orders of no less than a thousand vehicles were promised.

-On these conditions four projects were started in 1921: two by a cooperation between Renault and Schneider: the SRA and the SRB, one by Forges et Aciéries de la Marine et d'Homécourt (FAMH), more commonly known as "Saint Chamond" from its location, and the last by Forges et Chantiers de la Méditerranée (FCM), the FCM 21.
+On these conditions four projects were started in 1921: two by a cooperation between Renault and Schneider, the SRA and the SRB; one by Forges et Aciéries de la Marine et d'Homécourt (FAMH), more commonly known as "Saint Chamond" from its location; and the last by Forges et Chantiers de la Méditerranée (FCM), the FCM 21.
 Renault and Schneider would each get to produce 250 units, FAMH and FCM each 125.
-A fifth producer, Delaunay-Belleville, whose project (an improved Renault FT) had been rejected beforehand, would be allowed to make 83 tanks; the remaining 167 would be allotted at the discretion of the French State.
+A fifth producer, Delaunay-Belleville, whose project (an improved Renault FT) had been rejected beforehand, would be allowed to make 83 tanks; the remaining 167 would be allotted at the discretion of the French State, which would be the owner of the design.